stevencpp/dox/import_private.md

-        // the following would be errors while extracting the interface, but are ok when creating the object file A2::type a2t; // ok - not using the local redefinition which doesn't have a type member
+        // the following would be errors while extracting the interface, but are ok when creating the object file A2::type a2t; // ok - not using the local redefinition which doesn't have a type member int var = B1{}.var; // ok - using B1 from the module :private block

         // the following are ok in both cases: make_a().foo(); // ok